List of people who have walked across Australia: Jon Muir

 On 18 May 2001, Jon Muir walked across Australia with his dog, a Jack Russell Terrier named Seraphine, from Port Augusta to Burketown.
 It took him 128 days, spanning a distance of approximately 2,500 km.
 Jon's walk is unique in that he remained self-sufficient for food and water, hauling, gathering, or hunting all of his food for the walk.
 He filmed his journey and produced a documentary entitled Alone Across Australia.

 Dave McKern

 On 15 June 2003, McKern started his solo journey walking across Australia, from Sydney to Perth while only being accompanied by his dog Rupert, he finished on 8 November 2003 after a total of 146 days on the road covering a total of approximately 4000 km.

 Deborah De Williams

-Deborah De Williams walked around Australia in 2003/2004.
+Deborah Williams walked around Australia in 2003/2004.
 She aimed to break the record set by Nobby Young (who was also on her support team), the first person to walk around Australia back in 1993/1994.
 She broke the record on 23 September 2004.
 She is the first woman to walk completely around Australia.